 Turbidity can be associated with the presence of suspended particles, oxidized particles, biological films, and chemical coatings.
-At a minimum, we would recommend the Test Assured Complete In-home Water Screening Test and that you make sure you complete the Diagnostic Analysis in Level 1.
+At a minimum, we would recommend the Health Metric In-Home DIY Drinking Water with TDS test below and that you make sure you complete a Level 1 Self-Diagnostic Analysis.
 If you conduct regular turbidity testing, we would recommend a turbidity meter.
 We routinely use either the Sper Scientific, LaMotte, or Hach Turbidity Meters.

 <div class="product-note in-L6-toluene">Note: If the concentration is less than 0.8 mg/L</div>